pmarkowsky/dash/README.md

-# Dash -- the quick dash assembler / disassembler
+# Dash - the quick dash assembler / disassembler

-A simple web assembler / disassembler

-Dash is a simple flask based web application for editing and
+Dash is a simple flask based web application for writing and editing assembly.

-Think of it as a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for assembly languages.
+Think of it as a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for various assembly languages.

 # Installation